Maxjoeld/Movie-search/README.md

 # Movie-search

-#### WOP-Application that uses React-Apollo, postgresql, and graphql
+#### WIP-Application that uses React-Apollo, postgresql, and graphql